jobian-ai/LHP-Sermons/README.md

 3. Use a prompt in ChatGPT to punctuate and paragraph the raw text file.
 4. With 'Fabric', process the punctuated text file to make summarization files in the Sermon folder.

-## REM - Don't Take the Weights out of the Gym!
+## REM - Don't Take the Weights out of the Gym